DEFI-COLaF/LADaS/AnnotationGuide.md

    Values used:
    - GraphicZone:Head: GraphicZone's main caption (usually, in scientific paper, the part preceded by Figure X:)
    - GraphicZone:FigDesc :GraphicZone's secondaries captions.
 A GraphicZone:FigDesc can only be present if a GraphicZone:Head has already been used.
 A GraphicZone:FigDesc encompasses secondary explanation (usually a small paragraph below a GraphicZone:Head) or serves as names for Part of the GraphicZone (a figure with two different plot and two plot titles on top of the main caption).
    - GraphicZone:TextualContent: Text in an illustration which is not a caption.
 Usually a commentary and explanation on the illustration.
-When it is possible, the graphicZone:P is included in the principle GraphiZone.
+When it is possible, the GraphicZone:P is included in the principle GraphiZone.
    - GraphicZone:Part : a graphic element (photography, plot, etc...) defined as a sub-element of a GraphicZone containing at least one graphic (picture, schema, plot, etc.) and one element identifying it as a part of a whole (a GraphicZone:FigDesc or a NumberingZone)
    - GraphicZone:Decoration: a graphical element decorating the text, such as separator ornament.
    - GraphicZone:Maths: Mathematical Formula separated from the main text.
 This doesn't apply to formula within the text but can be used to described chemical formulas.
 A GraphicZoneMaths can be associated with a GraphicZone:Legend.